 How Baylor University does it

-Despite not having a huge following, Engagement Labs ranked Baylor University as the number one Facebook among US colleges.
-Its account receives more likes and comments per 1,000 followers than any other school.
+Despite not having a high following, Engagement Labs ranked Baylor University as the number #1 on Facebook among US colleges.
+Their account receives more likes and comments per 1,000 followers than any other school.

 The title makes readers feel a part of a special club: the Baylor Bears.
 And the description includes a call to action to “let us know,” inviting comments for more discussion.

 Do it yourself

 - Behind-the-scenes looks at sports and cultural events